-Two ways to recover the Wallet
+There are two ways to recover the Wallet

 The user can recover the Wallet using:

-- Safex Address and two Private Keys or
+- Safex address and two Private Keys

-- 25 mnemonic Seed Words for their Safex Address.
+- 25 mnemonic seed words for their Safex Address.

 This critical information should have been backed up and stored securely when the user first created the address.
 Now we will demonstrate how to recover your Wallet.